 Day 11 – Disembark in Fort Lauderdale, Florida

 At the time, this cruise had too many sea days for my liking.

 To top it off, Grand Cayman was canceled due to weather, adding another sea day – not the cruise line’s fault.
 The best part about that was that we arrived earlier in Aruba.

 Embarking in Fort Lauderdale, Florida

-Close to 10 AM the doors open and it was time to get through security.
-It all went by pretty fast but there was some disorganization.
+Close to 10 AM, the doors opened, and it was time to get through security.
+It all went by pretty fast, but there was some disorganization.
 There were no clear lines.

-Since we followed all the steps needed to prepare for a cruise, check-in was taken care of and we had ur Xpress passes ready to be scanned.
+Since we followed all the steps needed to prepare for a cruise, check-in was taken care of, and we had our Xpress passes ready to be scanned.